box/box-typescript-sdk-gen/docs/storagePolicyAssignments.md

 There is a rate limit for calling this endpoint of only twice per user in a 24 hour time frame.

+Only a Primary Admin can access this endpoint.
+The user needs to generate a token for an account to authenticate this request.

 This operation is performed by calling function `deleteStoragePolicyAssignmentById`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/delete-storage-policy-assignments-id/).

-*Currently we don't have an example for calling `deleteStoragePolicyAssignmentById` in integration tests*
+_Currently we don't have an example for calling `deleteStoragePolicyAssignmentById` in integration tests_

 ### Arguments